 PRACTICE: The Training Phase

 After you have grasped they key points of the lesson, you will put them into practice by working on the forms, doing solo drills, cooperatively working through partner drills, or testing your reactions through tactical drills.
 In class, an instructor will guide you through the initial rounds of practice and provide ongoing corrections.
 You will work with multiple partners to get a feel for the differing body sizes, strength and energy levels.
-Online, each practice is fully documented and a Quick Reference Sheet is provided as a handy guide for home practice.
+Online, each practice is fully documented for you to be able to practice on your own.
+Most practice drills will require a training partner, but solo drills are included where appropriate.

 EVALUATE: The Feedback Phase